abinit/abinit/doc/tutorial/paw1.md

 ## 2 Using PAW with ABINIT

 *Before continuing, you might consider to work in a different subdirectory as for the other lessons.
+Why not "Work_paw1"?
-Why not "Work_paw1" ?_ _In what follows, the name of files are mentioned as if you were in this subdirectory.
+In what follows, the name of files are mentioned as if you were in this subdirectory.
-All the input files can be found in the __~abinit/tests/tutorial/Input directory.*
+All the input files can be found in the ~abinit/tests/tutorial/Input directory.*

 !!! important